nsg-ethz/NetPowerBench/devices/README.md

 This file should contain the information necessary in order to configure the ports for the experiments.

 For each port type available there should be a respective section as shown in the template.
 This section contains the following information:

 - `ids`: This should be a list of all port numbers of this type.
 Note that for some test types the order of the numbers matters (details below).
-- `speeds`: For each speed available for this port type there should be a section for the speed type listed with a name that needs to be consistent with the naming used in `exp.yml` (compare to `/power_measure`).
-For each speed, the speed label and interface label should be listed with PORT as placeholder for the port number.
+- `speeds`: For each speed available for this port type there should be a section for the speed type listed with a name that needs to be consistent with the naming used in `exp.yml` (compare to `power_measure/`).
+For each speed, the speed label and interface label should be listed with `PORT` as placeholder for the port number.
 Furthermore, one speed type needs to be listed as default.
 This is especially relevant for machines with multiple port types as all port types that are not tested will be disables using the default speed and interface labels.
 - `commands`: The four types of commands needed are described below.

-Note that for all commands exept `system`, interface labels and speed labels should use the placeholders INTERFACE_LABEL and SPEED_LABEL.
-When generating the command to configure the ports, the placeholders INTERFACE_LABEL, SPEED_LABEL and PORT will be replaced with the speed and interface label from the speed listed in `exp.yml`, PORT will be replaced with the number of the port.
+Note that for all commands exept `system`, interface labels and speed labels should use the placeholders `INTERFACE_LABEL` and `SPEED_LABEL`.
+When generating the command to configure the ports, the placeholders `INTERFACE_LABEL`, `SPEED_LABEL` and `PORT` will be replaced with the speed and interface label from the speed listed in `exp.yml`, `PORT` will be replaced with the number of the port.

 From our experience, finding the right commands is one of the most challenging parts or using the code.
-The script `test_config.py` in `/test_config` is intended to help with this process.
+The script `test_config.py` in `test_config/` is intended to help with this process(further details [here](../test_config/README.md)).

 ### system